 The USS Allioth was a Crater-class ship.
 Its main function was that of a cargo vessel.
 This ship served the US Navy in the operations of World War II.
-Its name was inspired by a constellation located in Ursa Major.
 The USS Allioth had different duties: delivering cargo, troops, and equipment.
-It was laid down in 1943 by the Permanente Metals Corporation at Richmond, California.
-The vessel was then acquired by the US Navy in October the same year.
-The next step was the commissioning which took place on the 25th of October at Portland, Oregon.
-The assigned commander was George F. Prestwich.
-The ship’s first mission was serving the Service Squadron 8.
-During its years of service, the USS Allioth supplied the army with cargo and traveled to places such as the Marshall Islands, the Gilbert Islands, Tarawa, Peleliu, Palau Islands.
-One of the most memorable events related to the Allioth is the Japanese attack that occurred in November 1944 when the ship was sailing to Pearl Harbour.
-Later that year, the vessel was converted into an Aviation Supply Issue Ship and started supporting aircraft in the Philippine Islands and the Ryukyu Islands.
+It was commissioned on the 25th of October in Portland, Oregon, under the commander George F. Prestwich.
+It traveled to places such as the Marshall Islands, the Gilbert Islands, Tarawa, Peleliu, Palau Islands, and others.
+In 1944 the vessel was converted into an Aviation Supply Issue Ship and started supporting aircraft in the Philippine Islands and the Ryukyu Islands.
 The USS Allioth was decommissioned in 1946 and placed in the National Defense Reserve Fleet at Suisun Bay, California.

 There were over 300 asbestos-containing materials used in building the USS Alioth.
 Due to their affordability, tensile strength, and resistance they were used in nearly every part of the ship, being good insulation, fireproofing, and building material.
 Exposure to asbestos aboard naval vessels caused many veterans to later develop mesothelioma and other serious asbestos-related conditions.